 A leader in fall detection is the national provider Philips Lifeline.
 The basic HomeSafe system is a speakerphone for communicating with emergency services and a waterproof help button to call for help that can worn as a pendant or wristband ($29.95 per month).
 Stepping up to HomeSafe with AutoAlert ($44.95 per month), they'll get a waterproof pendant capable of detecting falls and automatically calling for help if the pendant senses no motion for 30 seconds.
 For both HomeSafe options, the help button has a long life battery and the speakerphone has a backup battery that lasts for up to 30 hours in case of a power outage.
 So you won't they won't have to worry about charging a device.

 And with the Philips top of the line GoSafe service, they'll get a waterproof pendant with AutoAlert fall detection and cellular service with GPS built in ($149 one-time device fee).
 That way they can have emergency services dispatched if they encounter trouble away from home.

 For those without a landline home phone, Philips offers wireless service for an additional $10 per month for all devices.

 GreatCall 5Star Urgent Response

-In addition to the mobile PERS, GreatCall has created some easy to use mobile apps for health and safety by providing a range of tools, such as medication management, symptom checkers and professional health advice, all available on an iPhone or Android.
-The MedCoach Medication Reminder app (Free on iTunes and Google Play) will provide daily pill medication reminders and automatic refills.
-The Urgent Care 24/7 Medical Help app (Free on iTunes and Google Play, $3.99 per call) is the ability to call a nurse 24/7 for health advice and have a licensed doctor call you back within 30 minutes if needed – no appointment necessary.
+In addition to the mobile Splash PERS, GreatCall has created easy to use mobile apps for health and safety, with a range of tools, such as medication management, symptom checkers and professional health advice.
+The MedCoach Medication Reminder app (Free on iTunes and Google Play) provides daily pill medication reminders and automatic refills.
+The Urgent Care 24/7 Medical Help app (Free on iTunes and Google Play, $3.99 per call) offers the ability to call a nurse 24/7 for health advice and have a licensed doctor call you back within 30 minutes if needed – no appointment necessary.

 Updated on 1/14/2016